opencadc/storage-inventory/raven/README.md

 where a namespace is intended to be stored only in some site(s) or where most or all PUTs come from systems that are near one storage site.
 TODO: support for `GET` preferences? also use client IP address to prioritize?

-For requests to externally mirrored artifacts (artifacts with a definitive copy at an external data provider identified by the artifact URI with a schema not `cadc`), `raven` can be configured to return URLs to the external sites.
-For each such case, an entry like the one below with the value of the data provider schema and the resolver class that turns the artifact URI into corresponding external URLs is needed.
+`raven` can be configured to return URLs to external sites (in addition to the `minoc` ones) for the artifacts that are mirrored at other data providers.
+To do that, the configuration needs to include the name of the storage resolver class that implements the `ca.nrc.cadc.net.StorageResolver` interface and turns an artifact URI into a corresponding external URL.
+For example:

 ```
-org.opencadc.raven.storageResolver.entry=mast ca.nrc.cadc.caom2.artifact.resolvers.MastResolver
+ca.nrc.cadc.net.StorageResolver=ca.nrc.cadc.caom2.artifact.resolvers.MastResolver
 ```

 **For developer testing only:** To disable authorization checking (via `readGrantProvider` or `writeGrantProvider`